BenjaminTu/forge-prototype/README.md

 ```

 More robust ways can definitely be used such as using a setup script to separate handwritten and generated methods along with header files, but the focus of the internship was a concept of proof rather than a well-structured project.

-## TLDR; Quick Guide to Run

-- the smithy models are in: `./smithy-crt-test/model`
-- to generate code: `./gradlew :smithy-crt-test:build`
-- to copy/install dependencies for testing: `./gradlew :smithy-crt-test:python`, `./gradlew :smithy-crt-test:java`

-- to install generated python extension: ` python3 -m pip install . --verbose` (recommend using a virtual environment)
-- to use generated java extension: make sure your current directory is in `test/java` or add `test/java` to your java library path to load `lib-aws-jni.dylib`

-- all the library files(both generated and handwritten) for the extension are in `./smithy-crt-test/pythonlib/`, `./smithy-crt-test/javalib/`
-- Please refer to the test files to see how the bindings are used.

 ## Acknowledgments